 - Brush size: 42 inches

 The Advantages of Owning a Lawn Sweeper

-Owning a lawn sweeper can make yard cleanup quicker and easier, giving your lawn a tidy look you can be proud of.
-Depending on your situation, collecting yard debris and keeping your grass clean has its advantages.
+Owning a lawn sweeper can make yard cleanup quicker and easier, giving a lawn a tidy look you can be proud of.
+Depending on the situation, collecting yard debris and keeping grass clean has its advantages.

-While grass clippings can be excellent fertilizer, if you miss a mowing and let the grass grow too long, the next time you cut it, the clippings may be substantial enough to smother your turf.
+While grass clippings can be excellent fertilizer, the larger clippings from infrequent mowing may be substantial enough to smother the turf.
 A lawn sweeper can quickly clear up clippings so air and sunlight can flow to the growing grass beneath.
-The same solution applies to fallen leaves, since letting a dense layer accumulate on top of your lawn can kill the grass.
+The same solution applies to fallen leaves, since letting a dense layer accumulate on top of the lawn can kill the grass.

 Hiring a pro to perform debris removal can get expensive.
 With your own lawn sweeper, you can clean up your yard on your schedule and even make several smaller sweeps throughout the fall, keeping up with the leaves a little at a time.

-- Keep your turf from being smothered by leaves and clippings.
+- Keep turf from being smothered by leaves and clippings.